TSA Quality Technology List

-The latest TWIC rules require that unescorted individuals use an electronic card reader for authentication and validation.
-In addition, vehicle operators must also have a fingerprint scan that is matched using a fingerprint database. idSoftware's SecureGate Ports was one of the first biometric identification systems TSA certified for the agency's Quality Technology List (QTL).
+The latest TWIC® rules require that unescorted individuals use an electronic card reader for authentication and validation.
+In addition, vehicle operators must also have a fingerprint scan that is matched using a fingerprint database. idSoftware's SecureGate was one of the first biometric identification systems meeting TSA standards for the agency's Quality Technology List (QTL).
 At that time, idSoftware was one of only four companies producing technology to support the DHS's stricter port security regulations.
-To become TSA certified, the DHS had to approve three of idSoftware's testing labs.
-Combined with the VisCheck Ports system, have real-time knowledge of "Who, When and Where."
+To meet the new TSA guidelines, the DHS had to approve three of idSoftware's testing labs.
+Combined with the VisCheck system, it is possible to have real-time knowledge of "Who, When and Where."

-When it comes to tighter security, the biggest challenge for port security personnel is to maintain compliance while minimizing trade disruptions.
-At idSoftware, we took the challenge a step further to ensure our TSA certified systems do not negatively affect the port facility's workflow.
-Under the original DHS regulations, port facility guards were to visually check TWIC cards for hologram, photo ID and expiration date as well as ensure the card presented was not listed on the TSA's Canceled Card List (CCL).
-With idSoftware's comprehensive visitor management system, biometric identification is accomplished more quickly and the system keeps track of everyone on a facility, whether they have a TWIC card or not.
+When it comes to tighter security, the biggest challenge for security personnel is to maintain compliance while minimizing trade disruptions.
+At idSoftware, we took the challenge a step further to ensure that while our systems meet or exceed TSA standards, our systems do not negatively affect the facility's workflow.
+Under the original DHS regulations, facility guards were to visually check TWIC® cards for hologram, photo ID and expiration date as well as ensure the card presented was not listed on the TSA's Canceled Card List (CCL).
+With idSoftware's comprehensive visitor management system, biometric identification is accomplished more quickly and the system keeps track of everyone on a facility, whether they have a TWIC® card or not.

 Do you need a fast, compliant security system that doesn't hinder workflow?
 Call our security experts for a custom solution.